Divan009/Microsoft-Azure-ML-Scholarship/README.md

 - **Rescale data**: Linear regression is very sensitive to the distance among data points, so it's always a good idea to _normalize or standardize the data_.
 - **Remove noise**: Linear regression is very sensitive to noise and outliers in the data.
 Outliers will significantly change the line learned.
 Thus, cleaning the data is a critical step prior to applying linear regression.

+The training process is a process of minimizing the error